 If your insurance company does not provide out-of-network coverage, or if you do not meet coverage criteria, we offer breast reduction as a private-pay option.
 Patients who undergo breast reduction surgery are typically thrilled with their results, most often saying, "I should have done it sooner."

 Depending on your insurance coverage, the procedure may be performed at our office surgical facility or within the surgical pavilion of Huntington Hospital.
 The surgery is an outpatient procedure.
 General anesthesia will be administered by our board-certified anesthesiologist.

-Though the surgical process may vary depending on the unique needs of the patient, Dr. Romanelli or Dr. Pincus will generally begin with a "lollipop" shaped incision that goes around the areola and down the breast (see illustration).
+Though the surgical process may vary depending on the unique needs of the patient, Dr. Romanelli, Dr. Pincus, and Dr. Layliev will generally begin with a "lollipop" shaped incision that goes around the areola and down the breast (see illustration).
 Your surgeon will discuss your incision site options well in advance of your breast reduction.